Sika MonoTop®-4012

 Consumption

-This figure is theoretical and does not allow for any additional material due to surface porosity, surface profile, variations in level, wastage or any other variations.
-Apply product to a test area to calculate the exact consumption for the specific substrate conditions and proposed application equipment.
+Note: Consumption data is theoretical and does not allow for any additional material due to surface porosity, surface profile, variations in level, wastage or any other variations.
+Apply the Product to a test area to calculate the exact consumption for the specific substrate conditions and proposed application equipment.

 Yield